roxnlopez/lightning-talks/readme.md

 #Lightning Talks

-Generally, when learning a new technology, it is important to maximize usefulness while minimizing difficulty.
-Consider making a sorted "hit-list" with these two factors in mind.

 Your goal is to create a 10-minute presentation on a topic that is useful to your fellow developers.
 Please create a brief readme on Github outlining your findings during your research.
 It should address the following:

 - What problem does this technology solve?
 - How do you use it?
 Is there a "cheatsheet" you found or made that others can reference?
 - What did you build with this technology? (demo)

+Generally, when learning a new technology, it is important to maximize usefulness while minimizing difficulty.
+Consider making a sorted "hit-list" with these two factors in mind.

 >It is advised to pick something that will be relevant to project 4 if you have a clear idea of something you want to build that is out of the scope of material we learned.

 ##Topics:
-Here are some suggestions or add your own!
+Here are some suggestions...or you can add your own!

 **Languages**